borellim/ut2004-ansible/README.md

 # Ansible playbook for UT2004 dedicated server

 This playbook / role configures a Linux machine with an instance of the Unreal Tournament 2004 dedicated server.
-These are the rough steps that will be taken:
+These are the rough steps that it takes:

 - prepare the system with common settings;
 - configure firewall rules via UFW;
 - install required dependencies;
 - download and install the UT2004 server via [LinuxGSM](https://linuxgsm.com/);
 - copy a custom `ut2k4server.ini` configuration file;
-- install cron jobs to monitor the game and restart it if needed, and to start the game at bootup;
+- install cron jobs start the game at boot, and to monitor/restart the game on crash;
 - copy some extra custom game data;
 - configure the No-IP dynamic DNS service;
 - install and configure Nginx as reverse proxy for the UT2004 web admin interface;
 - install fail2ban and have it monitor Nginx logs for brute-force attempts;
 - enable some SSH hardening options;
-- start the game.
+- start the game server process.

 ## Instructions